agatti/hopper-plugins/README.md

 This CPU core plugin allows you to disassemble 65816/65802 code, used in some of home computers of the 80s, and early 90s, for industrial automation or other specialised tasks where a microcontroller is needed, and in the Super Nintendo/Super Famicom games console.

+This plugin can be referenced from the command line tool using `65816` as its identifer.

 CPU backends currently supported: 65816, MELPS 7700.

 <details>